POSITION IDENTIFICATION

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-3. Ensures that KOZK and KOZJ remains in compliance with regulatory organizations by maintaining the required FCC documents required for daily operations, updating federal agencies that have funded equipment, and filing reports with the FCC and other federal and local agencies as required.
+3. Ensures stations remain in regulatory compliance by maintaining the required FCC documents for daily operations, updating federal agencies that have funded equipment, and filing reports with the FCC and other federal and local agencies as required.

-6. Develop the capital equipment budget for OPT based on input from all Broadcast Services departments by researching current and new technologies in the broadcast industry, preparing specifications for bids, recommending the purchase of equipment, designing and updating CAD drawings, developing installation plans, and installing the equipment.
+7. Prepares specifications for bids, recommending the purchase of equipment, designing, and updating CAD drawings, developing installation plans, and installing the equipment.

-7. Helps to obtain grants and other sources of funding for the purchase of broadcast equipment by researching available grants and preparing grant applications.
+8. Coordinates grants and other sources of funding for the purchase of broadcast and production equipment by researching available grants and preparing grant applications.

-8. Assures the continuing operation of KOZK/KOZJ by serving as the on-call technical engineer and master control operator as scheduled and provide technical advice for other staff on-call.
+9. Ensures the continuing operation of stations by ensuring appropriate on-call coverage and providing technical advice for staff on-call.

-9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development seminars, and attending training and/or courses as required by the Director of Broadcast Services.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development seminars, and attending training and/or courses as required by the General Manager-KSMU and Ozarks Public Television.

 SUPERVISION